twiceAA/Glb-ToolBox-Supercell/README.md

 ## Usage

-1. Open the Sidebar with **N**.
+1. Open the 3D Viewport.
+2. Press **N**.
+3. The **ToolBox** tab will appear on the right side.
-2. Open the **ToolBox** tab.
+4. Open the **ToolBox** tab.
-3. Search for a model.
+5. Select a model from the list or use the search bar.
-4. Click the model name.
+6. Click the model name to import it into the scene.
-5. The model will be imported automatically.
+7. To hide the Toolbox, press **N** again or collapse the Sidebar.

 ## Screenshots